NY Regents Geometry 2026: The Direct Answer

 Raw credits (0 to 80) convert to a Regents scale score (0 to 100) through a published conversion chart that is unique to each administration.
 NYSED's How Are Regents Examinations Scored? page explains that Regents final scores are not raw percentages; the conversion accounts for form difficulty so that a 65 means the same level of performance across administrations.

 The January 2026 conversion chart and June 2026 conversion chart illustrate the curve.
-On the January 2026 chart, a raw score of 35 maps to a scale score of 65 (the passing cut).
-On the June 2026 chart, raw 35 maps to scale 64, and raw 39 maps to scale 67, so the exact raw score needed to pass varies slightly by form.
+On the January 2026 chart, a raw score of 35 maps to the passing scale score of 65.
+On the June 2026 chart, raw 35 maps to 64 and raw 36 maps to 65, so the exact raw score needed to pass varies by form.
 Always use the conversion chart for the specific administration you are preparing for.

 Performance levels are reported alongside the scale score: